atomicpages/pretty-checkbox-react/docs/docs/getting-started/installation.md

 While PCR supports a multitude of use cases, we'll start simple :smile:.
 The example below will render a basic checkbox:

 :::info
 Webpack and other modern bundles support loading, process, or otherwise "making available" imported CSS.
-If you're not using a modern bunlder you can import CSS via [unpkg.com](https://unpkg.com/browse/pretty-checkbox/dist/)
+If you're not using a modern bundler you can import CSS via [unpkg.com](https://unpkg.com/browse/pretty-checkbox/dist/)
 :::

 ```jsx